github/gh-projects/CONTRIBUTING.md

 Please note that this project is released with a [Contributor Code of Conduct](CODE-OF-CONDUCT.md).
 By participating in this project you agree to abide by its terms.

+## Open an issue

+Thank you for wanting to contribute, we’d love to chat about it!

+To propose a new feature or a change to existing functionality, please [open an issue](https://github.com/github/gh-projects/issues/new) to discuss the use case, your intended approach, tradeoffs, and other relevant context.
+You can include code snippets if it’s helpful!
+All ideas are welcome, however it’s important to have alignment before contributions will be considered.

+Once there is agreement, you can move on to submitting a pull request.

 ## Prerequisites for running and testing code

 These are one time installations required to be able to test your changes locally as part of the pull request (PR) submission process.